• HOME

 Instructions

-• Select Saute and stir together yellow curry paste and ½ can of coconut milk in the inner pot for about a minute.
+• Select Saute and stir together 2 to 3 tablespoon Thai yellow curry paste and ½ can of coconut milk in the inner pot for about a minute.

 • Press Cancel.

-• Stir in remaining coconut milk, chicken and potatoes.
+• Stir in remaining coconut milk, 1 ½ lb boneless skinless chicken breasts or thighs and 1 ½ cups Yukon gold potatoes.

 • Close the lid and pressure cook on High Pressure for 3 minutes.